matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - [Controller.$module.$action.end](#controllermoduleactionend)

 ### Controller.$module.$action
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [113](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L113)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [115](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L115)_

+Triggered directly before controller actions are dispatched.
 This event exists for convenience and is triggered directly after the [Request.dispatch](/api-reference/hooks#requestdispatch) event is triggered.

 It can be used to do the same things as the [Request.dispatch](/api-reference/hooks#requestdispatch) event, but for one controller action only.
 Using this event will result in a little less code than [Request.dispatch](/api-reference/hooks#requestdispatch).

 Callback Signature: